Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 3. Ensure your user (or the user you select to authenticate to the Azure portal) has been granted **Tenant Root** `/` access in Azure.

-4. On the **custom deployment** blade, in the Basics section, fill in the **region** and click on **Next: Enterprise Scale Company Prefix.**
+4. On the **Custom deployment** blade, in the Basics section, fill in the **Region** and click on **Next: Enterprise Scale Company Prefix.**

     ![_Figure_](./media/wt-1.2-3.png)

     > **NOTE:**
     > Make sure, that the correct directory is selected

     **Deployment region limitations:** This is the region where the deployment happens.
 Not the regions the resources will be deployed to.
 The reference implementation depends on a single region for deployments.
-You have to configure this region later when we configure the regions for the GH Actions.
+You have to configure this region later when we configure the regions for the GitHub Actions and the CI/CD pipeline.

 5. On the **Enterprise Scale Company Prefix** section, provide a company prefix (for this document, we will use **ES** as the prefix, but you can choose the prefix of your preference).

     > **NOTE:**
-    > Please note that as an optional parameter, you can provide the subscription id of an existing, empty Azure subscription if you want it to be dedicated for management.
+    > Please note that as an optional parameter, you can provide the Subscription ID of an existing and empty Azure subscription if you want it to be dedicated for management.
-    > For this walkthrough, provide your Azure subscription ID and click on **Next: Select Enterprise-Scale setup**.
-If you don't provide a subscription ID on this steps, then you will have to manually move the subscription under the correct Management Group as described on section **Move a subscription to ES-management Management Group.**
+    > For this walkthrough, provide a Azure Subscription ID and click on **Next: Select Enterprise-Scale setup**.
+If you don't provide a Subscription ID on this steps, then you will have to manually move the subscription under the correct Management Group as described on section [Move a subscription to ES-management Management Group](#optional-move-a-subscription-to-es-management-management-group).

     ![_Figure_](./media/wt-1.2-4.png)